0x416c616e/2d_game_redo/README.md

 This is a 2D RPG.
 It's not finished yet.

-The map is 1280x800, with 80x80 pixel tiles.
+The game supports 1280x720, 1280x800, and 1920x1080 resolutions, with 40x40 pixel tiles.
 It has a tile-based movement system.
-That means it's 16x10 tiles on the screen.

 All you need in order to run this program is Java.
 But this game itself has two dependencies (aside from Java, that is): OpenJFX and the Apache Commons IO library.
 However, it contains both of those dependencies within it, so there is no need to install them separately.